 This paper investigates the impact of energy security risk (ESR) on economic stability.
-Using multiple global datasets, we provide empirical evidence from a panel of 68 countries spanning over a period from 1980 to 2021.
+Using multiple global datasets, we provide empirical evidence from an unbalanced panel of 68 countries spanning over a period from 1980 to 2021.
 Our results indicate that high ESR reduces GDP growth rate (GDPG) from a global perspective.
 In robustness tests, this effect remains valid across several specifications based on non-U.S. samples, national income-level, alternative measure of economic stability, and a set of endogeneity tests based on propensity score matching estimation.
 Countries with pre-existing low GDPG mainly suffer from heightened energy insecurity.
-Further tests reveal that numerous country-specific institutional quality estimates moderate the effect.
-Finally, the damaging impact of ESR worsens during years of high inflation, geopolitical risk and acts, as well as of escalated war threats.
-We encourage international collaborations to develop a more sustainable energy system, which enhances the security of energy supply and the stability of economy.
+Numerous country-specific institutional quality estimates.
+Finally, the damaging impact of ESR worsers a tring years of high inflation, geopolitical risk and acts, as well as of escalated war throats.
+We encourage international collaborations to develop a more sustainable energy system which enhances the security of energy supply and the stability of economy.